Nohamika/Nohamika.github.io/README.md

 # Hello and welcome to the COVID-19 project repository.

+This project was made by Noam Rozenboim in collaboration with Professor Yoram Louzoun from Bar Ilan university Link to Yoram Louzoun's lab: http://yolo.math.biu.ac.il/

 You can read the articale about the project in the following link: https://nohamika.github.io/

 You can look at the code of the model in the in the file: Covid_19_mode.py